canmom/canmom.github.io/fiction/undefinedbehaviour.md

 I won't tell you the exact address.
 Probably too much to say it was central already...

 The receptionist waved me through, directing me towards the basement.
 The words forcefemme dungeon flashed through my head and made me crack a weird smile, but he didn't seem too put off.
 Must get all sorts coming through here.
-A short ride in the lift, and I emerged in a space that resembled a hacker conference more than a game studio.
+A short ride in the lift, and I emerged in a space that resembled a hacker event more than a game studio.
 Low ceiling, wires running this way and that in metal cradles, colourful LED strips.
 I half expected a smoke machine to run.
 No sign of Violet, but her mysterious friend was waiting for me.

 "Good morning, Ms. Indigo." she said, with a wry smile.
 No longer wearing her coat, now she was dressed in... honestly, I think I would describe it as some flavour of military lolita fashion?
 Absolutely insanely over the top.
 It looked like she was in cosplay.
 White embroidered jacket and skirt, long purple cape over one shoulder.
 She had a subtle accent, now I was paying attention.
 Her enunciation felt almost mathematically precise, but having lived with Yeong-Mi all those years, I was fairly sure it was Korean.